Tutorial: Write and Run Your First App

 ) jobs using its MTurk domain-specific language (DSL).

-If you have not yet created an account for Amazon Mechanical Turk, now would be a good time.
+If you have not yet created an account for Amazon Mechanical Turk, .

 We also need to create the main class for our application.
 Scala makes this a little easier than Java.
 Paste the following into your editor below your import